"But I say to you

 remember what was just quoted.
 If we did

-so we would be slow to speak thinking about our words before they leave our
+so we would be slow to speak thinking about what we are about to say before we

-Words spoken that would have been best left unspoken have resulted in
+spoken that would have been best left unspoken have resulted in murders,

 For the moment I want to